BrianSigafoos/hugo_site/content/2022-11-22-neural-networks-karpathy.md

 - An "encoder" attention block would allow nodes to communicate with each other.
 - A "decoder" attention block has triangular masking (as in this example) and is used in an autoregressive setting typically, like language modeling.

+### Dropout

+Using "dropout" is like training an ensemble of subnetworks because during training connections are randomly dropped.
+More from the paper [Dropout: a simple way to prevent neural networks from overfitting](https://dl.acm.org/doi/abs/10.5555/2627435.2670313):

+> Deep neural nets with a large number of parameters are very powerful machine learning systems.
+However, overfitting is a serious problem in such networks.
+Large networks are also slow to use, making it difficult to deal with overfitting by combining the predictions of many different large neural nets at test time.
+Dropout is a technique for addressing this problem.
+The key idea is to randomly drop units (along with their connections) from the neural network during training.
+This prevents units from co-adapting too much.
+During training, dropout samples from an exponential number of different "thinned" networks.

 ## PyTorch Tips

 PyTorch [docs](https://pytorch.org/docs/stable/torch.html)